Dr. K. G. TeBeest

 - Do Problems 3–6 in this problem set.

-- Modify the Maple code for Simpson's1/3 rule (see the previous assignment) to turn it into Simpson's3/8 rule.
+- Modify the Maple code for Simpson's1/3 rule (see this previous assignment) to turn it into Simpson's3/8 rule.

 - Use the Simpson's3/8 rule code to approximate the integral of e–x2 on the interval [0,3] using: